TheresaLui/SelfHelpContent_v2/articles/microsoft.azuredata.postgresinstances/modifyservergroup.md

 # Modify Hyperscale Server Group

 The below steps explains how to display the configuration of your server group(s).
-There are also times when you may need to change the characteristics or the definition of a server group
+There are also times when you may need to change the characteristics or the definition of a server group.

 ## **Recommended Steps**
-Most users are able to get their answers to the questions from the below steps
+Most users are able to get their answers to the questions from the below steps:

-* View the current definition of the Server Group `azdata arc postgres server show -n servergroupname`
+* View the current definition of the Server Group: `azdata arc postgres server show -n servergroupname`
-* For details about those parameters to change `azdata arc postgres server edit --help
+* For details about which parameters to change: `azdata arc postgres server edit --help`
 * [Show configuration of a server group](https://docs.microsoft.com/azure/azure-arc/data/show-configuration-postgresql-hyperscale-server-group)
 * [Scale up/down (increase/decrease memory/vcore) a server group](https://docs.microsoft.com/azure/azure-arc/data/scale-up-down-postgresql-hyperscale-server-group-using-cli)
 * [Scale out (add worker nodes)](https://docs.microsoft.com/azure/azure-arc/data/scale-out-postgresql-hyperscale-server-group)